 - Scroll down the right hand menu and select Scheduled Emails, where you’ll be able to access and edit your email report.

 - To add more reports to the same email, select your new metrics, e.g. Acquisition Overview, and this time when you click Share you’ll see an option for adding to an existing email:

 - Select the monthly email you just created and click Save.

 - You’ll now receive an email on the 1st of each month attaching the PDF reports you created, so you won’t need to remember to check your GA account manually.

 The important thing to remember with measuring your yoga marketing is that it’s an ongoing process.
 Just like your yoga practice, it has no end – it’s about the journey, not the destination.

 You should regularly analyse your data – even if it’s just a quick look at the overview report once a month – and then relate that back to taking action on your website and marketing.
 Is there a tweak you can make here, or an improvement there?
 Then check again next month to see if it’s made a difference.

 It’s also worth saying that content marketing takes time, so don’t be disheartened if you don’t get great results right away.
 As long as you keep publishing those engaging blog posts, sending out those compelling emails and social media updates, and checking your analytics to see what is and isn’t working, your yoga business will gradually grow and flourish.

 How Wildheart can help

-Our packages for yoga businesses cover everything from your logo and website, to your blog, email marketing and SEO (search engine optimisation).
-We also offer bespoke packages and hourly consulting rates, so if you need help setting up and managing your Google Analytics account, or any other aspect of marketing for your yoga business, we’re here to help.
+Our packages cover everything from your logo and website, to your blog, email marketing and SEO (search engine optimisation).
+We also offer hourly consulting rates, so if you need help setting up and managing your Google Analytics account, or any other aspect of marketing for your yoga business, we’re here to help.